petealba1970/learning-journal/markdown.md

 -        b Formatting of text (size, font)
 -        c creating lists
-- B) Markdown can used in conjunction with Github
-      1. Github allows us to share our code or borrow code. a Github has controls which can be used in addition to markdown controls.
+- B) Markdown can used in conjunction with Github 1.Github allows us to share our code or borrow code. a Github has controls which can be used in addition to markdown controls.